 Financial and Safety Responsibility Act

-Under the Financial and Safety Responsibility Act, Iowa drivers must show proof of financial responsibility after an accident where damage totals more than $1500, or where there are injuries or a fatality.
+Under the Financial and Safety Responsibility Act, Iowa drivers must show proof of financial responsibility within 72 hours after an accident where damage totals more than $1500, or where there are injuries or a fatality.
 Failure to do so will result in penalties:

 - Suspension of vehicle registration